Xippo/OM-Cookie-Manager/readme.txt

 - Cookie Information Table plugin
 - Optin Panel, which loads the scripts only after the optin confirmation
 - Google Tag Manager support.
-- Customizable, use your own CSS or change the Fluid templates
+- Customizable.
+Use your own CSS or change the Fluid templates
-- Custom javascript events that can be lised
+- Custom javascript events that can be listened to

 ## Changelog
 **9.1.0**